pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

+Optional CCI driver association mechanism bound to pod spec.
+One realistion can be an optional driver name attribute.
 <!--
 Describe them, providing:
   - API type(s):